deepinders05/deepinders05.github.io/README.md

     <p>
         I am a studious type of student and my Intrests are usually in coding, that's why I chose
-        <b>Computer Science</b> branch to pursue my Intrest seeking for a bright Future
+        <b>Computer Science</b> branch to pursue my Intrest seeking for a bright Future.
     </p>
 </body>
 </html>